- ACRONYMS AND DEFINITIONS

 - Central sleep apnea

-- Central sleep apnea including Cheyne-Stokes respirations has been reported in the post-marketing setting in patients taking ticagrelor.
-Symptoms have been shown to recur after stopping and then restarting ticagrelor.
+- Central sleep apnea, including Cheyne-Stokes respirations, has been reported in the postmarketing setting in patients receiving ticagrelor.
+After discontinuation, symptoms have been shown to recur when ticagrelor restarted.
 Use caution in susceptible patients and consider alternatives if symptoms persist.

 - Ventricular pause

-- The pauses are typically asymptomatic and appear to diminish after 30 days.
+- Ventricular pause, a condition where there is an abnormally long interval between ventricular contractions, has been observed in ticagrelor-treated patients.
+The pauses are typically asymptomatic, diminish after 30 days, and appear to be related to an undefined action at the sinoatrial node.
 In a study that compared ticagrelor to clopidogrel, ventricular pauses were seen in 6% of ticagrelor-treated patients and 3.5% of clopidogrel-treated patients during the first month of therapy; after 1 month, rates were 2.2% and 1.6%, respectively.
-[16]
+Ticagrelor should be used with caution in patients with bradyarrhythmias.
+[16,17]

-- In the PLATO study, 7.4% of patients had an increase of > 50% in their serum creatinine level compared to 5.9% of patients taking clopidogrel [15]
+- In the PLATO study, 7.4% of patients receiving ticagrelor had an increase of greater than 50% in their serum creatinine level compared to 5.9% of patients receiving clopidogrel.
+The increases typically decreased with continued therapy and were reversible upon discontinuation.
+Adverse renal outcomes did not differ between groups.
+[15]

 - Ticlopidine (Ticlid®)